PS Maid of the Loch: Construction

 Maid of the Loch was painted white with a buff funnel.
-She was operated by the Caledonian Steam Packet Company.
+She was initially operated by the Caledonian Steam Packet Company.
+In later years she had a series of owners.

 Services

 Maid of the Loch provided a service from Balloch pier, initially to Ardlui at the north end of the loch, but later her last call was a few miles short of this at Inversnaid and she would cruise to the head of the loch.
 She was transferred to the Scottish Transport Group in 1969; then in 1973 to Caledonian MacBrayne.

 As with other steamers, cost pressures led to her being laid up after a last commercial sailing on 31 August 1981.
 One problem was that some of the piers on the loch would become unusable, either because of poor state of repair, or silting making the area around them too shallow; some of these piers had not been built to take a vessel as large as the Maid of the Loch.
 A series of attempts to return the vessel to service under a succession of owners was unsuccessful, and she presented a sad sight gradually deteriorating at the side of the loch.